 I started out making this film as a vegan and for the time being I’m a seriously conflicted omnivore who continues to identify as a vegan.
 Where I end up at the end of the film remains to be seen, the story is still in progress.
 My focus with Farm and Red Moon, along with my co-director David Tamés, is that we want everyone, omnivores, vegetarians, vegans, etc. to learn about the missing link between pasture and plate.
 The issue of “decent death” has been kept out of the public conversation for way too long.

-Those who choose to to eat animal flesh often find comfort in the images of happy animals on pasture next to labels like “Humanely Raised,” “Certified Humane,” or “Animal Welfare Approved” in store displays and on food packaging.
+Those who choose to eat animal flesh often find comfort in the images of happy animals on pasture next to labels like “Humanely Raised,” “Certified Humane,” or “Animal Welfare Approved” in store displays and on food packaging.
 Many people sincerely believe that animals should lead a good life and be afforded a humane death if they are to become the food on our plates.
 Yet lurking behind these labels and “humane slaughter” rhetoric is a serious problem that we should not turn away from, regardless of whether you’re an omnivore, vegetarian, or vegan: All but one of the major certification/labelling systems conveniently avoids the process of slaughter.

-In spite of “humane slaughter” being mandated by federal law in the United States and growing concern about where our food comes from, too many people wants to avoid dealing with what goes on behind the closed doors of the slaughterhouse.
+In spite of “humane slaughter” being mandated by federal law in the United States and growing concern about where our food comes from, too many people want to avoid dealing with what goes on behind the closed doors of the slaughterhouse.
 It’s outrageous when you think about that an organization will certify a product “humane” while ignoring what goes on in the slaughterhouse.
 We believe that everyone, regardless of their food choices, should understand how animals die to become our food.

 If you’re going to eat meat I believe you should be aware of everything that’s involved in the transition from sentient animal to food.
 A focus on humane abuses is not enough.
 What happens when conscientious people committed to doing it right kill animals?
 Watching undercover videos of things gone wrong was not enough for me, it was not the whole story.
 I wanted to know and see for myself what goes everyday in industrial slaughterhouses, boutique abattoirs, and farmer’s backyards.
 These questions and the desire to see lead my co-director and I to begin production of Farm and Red Moon.